Chaklader/Digital-Bank/README.md

   type: ClusterIP
 ```

-The `ingress.yaml` is provided below:
+We need to deploy the `eks/service.yaml` and then, need to deploy the `eks/ingress.yaml` as provided below:

 ```yaml
 apiVersion: networking.k8s.io/v1